Community Research Document

 Certificates of Participation

-Nampa ModelNampa built its 140,000 sq ft facility with NO bond vote required.
+Nampa ModelNampa built its recreation center (≈90,000 sq ft core, grown to ~140,000) with NO bond vote required — court-validated and with no property-tax-rate increase.
 COPs are lease-revenue instruments that allow cities to finance capital projects without triggering the supermajority threshold.
 Payments are subject to annual appropriation — giving the council flexibility.

 Recreation District Mill Levy